chitsikaR/WelpDemonstrator/README.rst

 This project contains the API to demonstrate use of our Welp API.
+Welp is intended to be used with wearable technology in the IoT space to send alert messages with one's current location.

 * Free software: GNU General Public License v3